 I’ve done a variety of things to pay the mortgage over the years.
 What I have enjoyed the most is the marketing.
 My company, Eclectic Sales & Creative Marketing, LLC manages the marketing of a few brands in a variety of niches.
 Affiliated companies include Great Lakes State Hosting and Advantage Intelligent Marketing.

 When the .BEER extension for websites was released, I just had to grab one!
 Gears was the shortest and most relevant option available.
 It is amazing how quickly they get bought up!
 So GEARS.BEER was purchased without a real plan.
 I asked my nephew, Ben Lew, to help with a cool logo.
 He came up with the Gears.Beer logo that can be used across a wide variety of applications.
 Hockey was the logical first step as the 2014 / 2015 season ended and the new owners at Crystal Fieldhouse were very open to me picking up the Friday night ice time.
 Thanks to Tim Wilson inviting me to skate on Wednesday with Tom Huss.
 Tom still runs the Wednesday night skate.

 Tim Wilson was a very vocal player, someone that everyone got to know.
 Tim died at the age of 50, during drop-in at Polar Palace on August 7th, 2015.
 Very sad, but he was doing what he loved.
 He used to brag about his heart problems, which were numerous.

-My organizational skills and use of the latest technology and tools has helped me to bring together activities such as our Friday night skate and the Eclectic Hockey League.
-This summer will be focused on some cool bike rides around Michigan.
+My organizational skills and use of the latest technology and tools has helped me to bring together activities such as our Wednesday and Friday night skates and the Eclectic Hockey League.

 To connect with me on LinkedIn, visit here.